OpenSource-For-Freedom/CYBER_OPS/README.md

 ###       As a Linux System and Security Engineer it's you must pursue Security and
 ###  creativity.
 In the development of this repository we want to include all facits of Kernal Hardening,
-###         Penetration testing and OS Security for Debian Linux Systems and not forget our roots.
+###         Penetration testing and OS Security for Debian Linux Systems and not forget our root.

 This document outlines the **pre-release activities** that need to be completed before we finalize the project release.
 These tasks are designed to reinforce the system's security posture, improve performance, and streamline user management.

 We’ve included detailed descriptions for each task to give you a better understanding of their importance.
 With this, you’ll be ready to dive deep into Debian system hardening and optimization, ensuring your system is secure,  a tight button of fun, stable, and efficient.
 Availability and Security is our goal.

-#                                  Task List: Pre-Release Activities
+##                             Task List: Pre-Release Activities / Research

-##                                    System Hardening Research
+##                                    [System Hardening Research]

 ### Review and Analyze Hardening Scripts:
-Study successful system hardening scripts like harbian-audit.
+Study functional system hardening scripts like harbian-audit.
 These scripts provide a blueprint for how security measures should be structured, implemented, and executed across Linux systems.

 ***Objective*** To understand their structure, logic, and methods for mitigating security vulnerabilities, and apply them in our own hardening process.

-***Importance*** Ensures we are adopting best practices in system hardening that are widely recognized and tested in the security community.
+***Importance*** Ensures we are adopting best practices in system hardening that are widely recognized and tested in the security community that will
+All Production and Security to live in one biome.

-##                                      Permission Security
+##                                      [Permission Security]

 ### Evaluate Special Permissions:
 Special file permissions like setuid, setgid, and sticky have specific implications for system security.
 We need to carefully evaluate the risk of removing these from executables.
 ***Objective***  Safely remove or modify unnecessary special permissions to reduce potential attack surfaces.
 ***Note*** Incorrect changes could compromise system stability.
 Always perform tests in a controlled environment first.

-##                                  User Group Configuration
+##                                    [User Group Configuration]

 ### Console User Group Analysis in Whonix:
 Whonix is a security-focused Linux distribution that uses anonymity via Tor.
 Within Whonix, the console user group plays a role in user management and system access.
 ***Objective*** Investigate the necessity of this group, explore any potential for improvements, and evaluate whether additional user groups might improve security.
 ***Importance*** Proper user group management helps reduce the potential for privilege escalation and unauthorized access.

-##                                  Security Enhancements
+##                                     [Security Enhancements]

 ### Track and Document Setgid Permissions (Idea)

-***                              Run the following command***
+###                                 ***Run the following command***

 ```
 find / -mount -perm -2000 -type f -exec ls -ld {} \; > /home/user/setgid_.txt && chown -v user:user /home/user/setgid_.txt